KevinLindemark/Rover/README.md

 # Rover
 Micropython Rover with ESP32

+The RoverExampleCodeFinal folder contains a fully working version of the Rovers code.
+Uplaoad all files to the Rover and create a wifi hotspot with credenitals from the boot.py (SSID: "ESP32" and Password "12345678" file.
+The Rovers IP adress will be printed in console when connected.
+Put the IP adress in a browser window to control the Rover.

 The motorTestPWM folder contains a working motor test for the rover.
 It will continuesly run all motors from low duty (300) to max duty (1023), and then stop all motors for 3 seconds and repeat.